What does this vaccine help prevent ?

 - 4-6 years

-If you or your child has not been fully vaccinated against tetanus, talk to the doctor.
+If you or your child has not been fully vaccinated for diptheria, tetanus, and pertussis, talk to the doctor.

 What Are the Risks Associated With the Tetanus Vaccine?

 Most people tolerate the tetanus-containing vaccines without any trouble.
-The most common side effects are pain, redness, or swelling at the injection site, mild fever, headache, tiredness, nausea, vomiting, diarrhea , or stomachache.
+The most common side effects are pain, redness, or swelling at the injection site, mild fever, tiredness, nausea, or vomiting.
+Rarely, a fever of more than 105ºF and seizures may occur.

-Acetaminophen (eg, Tylenol) is sometimes given to reduce pain and fever that may occur after getting a vaccine.
-In infants, the medicine may weaken the vaccine's effectiveness.
-However, in children at risk for siezures, a fever lowering medicine may be important to take.
+Acetaminophen is sometimes given to reduce pain and fever that may occur after getting a vaccine.
+In infants, the medication may weaken the vaccine's effectiveness.
+However, in children at risk for seizures, a fever lowering medication may be important to take.
 Discuss the risks and benefits of taking acetaminophen with the doctor.

 Who Should Not Get Vaccinated?